Eva Clark

-Eva Clark (also known as Eva Howard, Eva Adair, and Eva Kelley) was a headlining aerialist and circus performer.
+Eva Clark (also known as Eva Howard, Eva Adair, and Eva Kelley; died October 1, 1906) was a headlining aerialist and circus performer.
 She was shot in the abdomen by her estranged husband, Lum "Roser" Clark, after a show with Cole Bros.
 World-Famed Triple Railroad United Shows on September 6, 1906, in Staunton, Virginia, and died on October 1, 1906, from surgical complications.
 In the years prior to her death, newspapers referred to Eva as the "Queen of the Air".

 Early life and performance

 Clark was born to entertainers Lee Howard Kelley and Alice Howard (later Adair).
 The exact year of her birth is unknown – articles at the time of her death listed her age as both 22 and 25, so it is likely that she was born between 1881 and 1884.
 In 1888, her parents were listed on rosters for the Clements & Russell Railroad Show.
 In 1890, her father, Lee Kelley, was listed in Chas.
 Lee's London Shows.
 Clark appeared as "Eva May" with her parents on McFadden's Amusement Enterprise and Pavilion Shows' roster in 1889.
 Later that year, "Baby Eva" was listed with her parents for the season opening of McClelland's Shows and Wild West.
 In 1891, the Howard Family was listed in Sautelie's Show, Clemens' European Shows, and Chas.
 Lee's London Circus.
 In 1892, Eva and her family were listed with the Wallace Shows.
+Clark was raised in Texas.